yacinexfarouk/yacinexfarouk/README.md

 Hi 👋 My name is Yacine Faroukou
 ================================

-BI Developer & Data Engineer
+Business Intelligence Developer & Data Engineer
 ----------------------------

 Passionate about data and new technologies, I fully invest myself in all projects that are entrusted to me 💻.
 I am currently working as a business intelligence and revenue management analyst and transitioning into data engineering.
 Always looking for new challenges, I approach all problems from different angles in order to always propose the best possible solution 💡.
 My favorite tools and technologies are: SQL, Power BI, Python, Google Cloud Platform and AWS, Excel too from time to time 😉 Finally, in my free time I am an aviation ✈ enthusiast, passionate about motorsports 🏎 and geopolitics 🌎.